ndnhuy/hello-world/README.md

 # hello-world
-This is my first thing I upload to github.
+Hello.
+I want to become an android developer, I love Java and Android OS